Jacob Epstein: Final works

 The success of Madonna and Child in 1953 led to a dramatic reappraisal of Epstein's work in general and to more public commissions.

-That year he received commissions from Llandaff Cathedral and, from the British Government, a commission for a statue of Field Marshall Jan Smuts to be placed in Parliament Square.
-Such was the scale and quantity of work Epstein took on, he was given the use of a extra large studio in the Royal College of Art.
-There he worked on the three large figure groups comprising Social Consciousness during 1953, the Liverpool Resurgent figure and parts of the giant Christ in Majesty for Llandaff Cathedral in Cardiff.
+That year he received commissions from Llandaff Cathedral in Cardiff and, from the British Government, a commission for a statue of Field Marshall Jan Smuts to be placed in Parliament Square.
+Such was the scale and quantity of work Epstein took on, he was given the use of an extra large studio in the Royal College of Art.
+There he worked on the three large figure groups comprising Social Consciousness during 1953, the Liverpool Resurgent figure and parts of the giant Christ in Majesty for Llandaff Cathedral.
 The cathedral had originally commissioned the figure to be made in gilded plaster but, after Epstein offered to pay for it to be cast in metal, the church authorities agreed to cover the cost of an aluminium casting.
 It was not until April 1957, that Christ in Majesty, was unveiled, suspended above the nave of the cathedral on a concrete arch designed by George Pace.

 Epstein was appointed a Knight Commander of the Order of the British Empire in the 1954 New Year Honours.
-Epstein strongly suspected that Winston Churchill had nominated him for the honour.
+Epstein strongly suspected that Winston Churchill had nominated him for the honor.
 In 1955, he received a request from Basil Spence, the architect building the new Coventry Cathedral, to produce a small maquette for a giant sculpture of St Michael's Victory over the Devil; he also received a commission from the Trade Union Congress, TUC, for a war memorial for their new headquarters building.
 The following year, Westminster Abbey commissioned a memorial to William Blake for Poet's Corner.
 As soon as he finished the maquette for Coventry Cathedral, Epstein began making the head and wings of the full-size figure without waiting for the cathedral authorities to approve the project.
 When reports of the work appeared in the press, Spence made it clear to Epstein that the cathedral was under no obligation to accept it.
 Epstein said he would do it for his own benefit.
 When the bishop and cathedral officials visited Epstein's studio to view the work they were greatly impressed and quickly approved the contract for the work.
 In a 1956 letter to a friend, Epstein wrote that he was "inundated with requests for work on buildings, large works which I don't know I will ever be able to accomplish.
 I was for so long without any commissions, I don't feel like turning down anything that comes my way, but it is all coming too late I'm afraid."